NateWr/pkp-docs/schema/index.md

 ## Bringing together API endpoints, Service classes, and Schema

-The API's [PKPContextHandler](https://github.com/NateWr/pkp-lib/blob/i3594_forms/api/v1/contexts/PKPContextHandler.inc.php) is the best demonstration of how the schemas, services and DAOs are meant to work together.
+[PKPContextHandler](https://github.com/NateWr/pkp-lib/blob/i3594_forms/api/v1/contexts/PKPContextHandler.inc.php) is the best demonstration of how the schemas, services and DAOs are meant to work together to handle an API request.
+[ManagementHandler](https://github.com/NateWr/pkp-lib/blob/i3594_forms/pages/management/ManagementHandler.inc.php) is the best example of a Page request.

 ## Forms